Tuition fees for the first year of the MBChB programme for 2019 entry will be £9,250 for Home/EU students.

 Undergraduate tuition fees for Home/EU students in 2019/20 are £9,250 per year.

-The University has confirmed that EU students commencing study in 2017, 2018 and 2019 will continue to be charged fees at the same rate as UK students.
+The University has confirmed that EU students commencing study in 2019 will continue to be charged fees at the same rate as UK students.

 The University may increase fees in line with any inflationary uplift as determined by the UK Government, if permitted by law or government policy, in subsequent years of your course.